jeffchi/secure-build-cli/SBS-HPVScloud.md

    ./build.py update --env <path>/sbs-config.json
    ```

-### Note: To bring up the SBS Container on HPCR environment follow this document: [ SBS Deployment on HPCR ](SBS-Gen2.md)
+### Note: To bring up the SBS Container on IBM Cloud Hyper Protect Virtual Servers for VPC (HPVS for VPC), follow the instructions in [this](SBS-Gen2.md) document.